rafaelsouzaribeiro/mqtt-client-and-server-in-golang/README.md

-Send server message to all subscribing clients
+Send server message to all subscribing clients and clients sending message to topic